The CoBi has its local headquarters in Dresden, where both the Clinical Trials Unit research department of DKMS and the sample manager are located.

-The work to establish CoBi began in the 3rd quarter of 2015 with the coordinative planning for the scientific and technical design of the Biobank.
-CoBi has been approved by the Ethics Committee at the Technical University of Dresden, which marked the start of the further involvement of the cooperation partners.
+The work to establish the CoBi began in the 3rd quarter of 2015 with the coordinative planning for the scientific and technical design of the Biobank.
+The CoBi has been approved by the Ethics Committee at the Technical University of Dresden, which marked the start of the further involvement of the collaboration partners.

-As equal cooperative partners of the DKMS, the transplant centres are responsible for the inclusion of patients and related donors.
-Apart from the input and administration of personal data, the transplant centres are responsible for the collection and the dispatch of samples to the CoBi sample manager.
-They are obliged to transmit the data records and samples to CoBi in encrypted form only.
+As equal collaborative partners of the DKMS, the Transplantation Centres are responsible for the inclusion of patients and related donors.
+Apart from the input and administration of personal data, the Transplantation Centres are responsible for the collection and the dispatch of samples to the CoBi sample manager.
+They are obliged to transmit the data records and samples to the CoBi in encrypted form only.

-The Collection Centres are also integrated within the CoBi as cooperation partners of the DKMS.
-They are responsible for the inclusion of interested unrelated donors and, in this context, for the collection and dispatch of the samples to CoBi.
-Collection Centres are also responsible for ensuring that the data records and samples of Donors are only transmitted in coded form to CoBi.
+The Collection Centres are also integrated within the CoBi as collaboration partners of the DKMS.
+They are responsible for the inclusion of interested non-related donors and, in this context, for the collection and dispatch of the samples to the CoBi.
+Collection Centres are also responsible for ensuring that the data records and samples of donors are only transmitted in coded form to the CoBi.

-The Scientific Advisory Board consists of the members of the Transplant Centres and the DKMS and is supported by two expert groups in the fields of immunogenetics and statistics.
+The Scientific Advisory Board consists of the members of the Transplantation Centres and the DKMS and is supported by two expert groups in the fields of immunogenetics and statistics.